Streaming 4D Visual Geometry Transformer: Experiments

 \subsection{Implementation Details}

-Our model architecture follows VGGT~\cite{wang2025vggtvisualgeometrygrounded} with L = 24 layers of temporal and spatial attention modules.
-We integrate FlashAttention-2~\cite{flashattention2} to accelerate the inference.
-We initialize StreamVGGT by using pre-trained weights from VGGT and fine-tune approximately 950 million parameters (excluding the frozen image backbone) for 10 epochs.
-We employ the AdamW optimizer and a hybrid schedule of linear warm-up (first 0.5 epochs) followed by cosine decay, reaching a peak learning rate of 1e-6.
-For each training iteration, we randomly sample a batch of 10 frames from diverse training scenes.
-Following Point3R\cite{wu2025point3r}, we process input images with variable aspect ratios while resizing the maximum edge length to 518 pixels.
-Training is conducted on 4 NVIDIA A800 GPUs.
+Our model architecture follows VGGT~\citep{wang2025vggtvisualgeometrygrounded} with L = 24 layers of temporal and spatial attention modules.
+We integrated FlashAttention-2~\citep{flashattention2} to accelerate the inference.
+We initialized StreamVGGT by using pre-trained weights from VGGT and fine-tuned approximately 950 million parameters (excluding the frozen image backbone) for 10 epochs.
+We employed the AdamW optimizer and a hybrid schedule of linear warm-up (first 0.5 epochs) followed by cosine decay, reaching a peak learning rate of 1e-6.
+For each training iteration, we randomly sampled a batch of 10 frames from diverse training scenes.
+Following Point3R~\citep{wu2025point3r}, we processed input images with variable aspect ratios while resizing the maximum edge length to 518 pixels.
+Training was conducted on 4 NVIDIA A800 GPUs for 7 days.